 Maximum share you can own You can buy up to 100% of your home.
-Transfer of freehold At 100% ownership, the freehold will transfer to you Landlord Places for People Living + Limited 305 Gray's Inn Road, London WC1X 8QR Under a shared ownership lease, you pay for a percentage share of the market value of a home.
-You enter into a lease agreement with the landlord, and agree to pay rent tothe landlord on the remaining share.
-Rent review Your rent will be reviewed each year by a set formula using the for the previous 12 months [plus 1%] For more information, see the Rent Review section in the 'Summary of Costs' document which includes an example of how rent could increase over a 5 year period.
+At 100% ownership, the leasehold title remains in your name, but your shared ownership obligations fall away Landlord 305 Gray's Inn Road, London WC1X 8QR Under a shared ownership lease, you pay for a percentage share of the market value da home.
+You enter into a lease agreement with the landlord and agree to pay rent tothe landlord on the remaining share.
+Rent review Your rent will be reviewed each year by a set formula using the for the previous 12 months [plus 1%] For more information, see the Rent Review section in the 'Summary of Costs' document which includes an example of how rent could increase over a 5-year period.
 A worked example demonstrating how the rent is calculated at review is also set out in Appendix 2 of the lease.